wojtryb/Shortcut-Composer/README.md

   - <span style="color:green">green</span>: "RGBA"
   - <span style="color:blue">blue</span>: "Erasers"

+  Presets in edited tags do not reload by themselves.
+Use **Tools > Scripts > Reload Shortcut Composer** or press apply/ok button in plugin configuration dialog.

 - ### Pick misc tools
   Pie menu for picking **active tools**.
 Includes tools that are used rather sporadically, and may not be worth a dedicated keyboard shortcut each:
   - crop tool,